syncfusion-content/maui-docs/MAUI/CircularProgressBar/Events.md

 ---
 layout: post
-title: Events in .NET MAUI SfCircularProgressBar control | Syncfusion
+title: Events in .NET MAUI Circular ProgressBar control | Syncfusion
-description: Learn here all about Events support in Syncfusion .NET MAUI SfCircularProgressBar control, its elements and more.
+description: Learn here all about Events support in Syncfusion .NET MAUI Circular ProgressBar control, its elements and more.
 platform: MAUI
 control: SfCircularProgressBar
 documentation: ug